 Again, pregnancy cravings are incredibly common and shouldn’t be any reason for concern.
 Having food cravings during pregnancy can even be traced back to ancient Greece!
 Some of the most common cravings include:

-- Comfort foods like toast, cereal, and mashed potatoes
+- Comfort foods and carbs: you might crave rice, pasta, french fries, cereal, and mashed potatoes

 While these are the most common, there are certainly more documented cravings than that!
 Odd combinations of different foods are also extremely common.
-Some of the strangest concoctions on record are:
+Some of the most bizarre craving concoctions on record are:

 - Buddy’s sweet spaghetti from the movie Elf